IG: the standard for PIDD therapy2

 The patented Grifols process protects the integrity of the IgG protein7

-Grifols manufactures IG utilizing a proprietary caprylate/chromatography process that can take up to 12 months from donation to finished product.
+Grifols manufactures IG utilizing a proprietary caprylate/chromatography process that can take 9 to 12 months from donation to finished product.4,8,9

 Manufacturing process with

-This unique caprylate/chromatography process yields maximum percentage of IgG protein6-8 ‡
+This unique caprylate/chromatography process yields maximum percentage of IgG protein7,8‡

 • Maintains IgG in liquid phase7